 The HotLogic Mini Portable Oven is a lightweight, personal “oven” that can cook and reheat food via conductive heating plate inside the container.
 The HotLogic can be plugged into any outlet at home, at work, or while traveling.
 There is also a 12V vehicle plug-in version available on their website.

-View this product on Amazon (HotLogic Mini Oven (affiliate link!)) or on the product website, here.
+View this product on the HotLogic website here.

 You can place any kind of container inside the HotLogic, as long as it can zip closed.
 This includes plastic containers, glass containers, and compostable food containers.

 The HotLogic heats food and holds it around a temperature of 165F-180F for as long as it remains plugged in.
 This temperature ensures the food is safe to eat while not drying out, burning or overcooking.
 Of course, I had to test this out for myself!

 With your purchase, you get the HotLogic Mini Portable Oven, a plastic container that fits perfectly inside, and a welcome book with some instructions and basic recipes.